alien4cloud/alien4cloud.github.io/documentation/getting_started/tutorials.markdown

 categories: DOCUMENTATION
 parent: [getting_started]
 node_name: tutorials
-weight: 300
+weight: 500
 ---

-This section provide links to the various tutorials for ALIEN for cloud.
+{% warning %}
+This documentation section is not complete.
+We recommend you to start with the lamp stack tutorials that have been upgraded more recently.
+{% endwarning %}

 # Components